vagabondHustler/subsearch/README.md

 </details>

-More about potentially unwanted applications (PUA) can be found [here](https://support.microsoft.com/en-us/windows/protect-your-pc-from-potentially-unwanted-applications-c7668a25-174e-3b78-0191-faf0607f7a6e) on Microsoft's support page.
+More about potentially unwanted applications (PUA) can be found on [Microsoft's support page](https://support.microsoft.com/en-us/windows/protect-your-pc-from-potentially-unwanted-applications-c7668a25-174e-3b78-0191-faf0607f7a6e).

 ## Acknowledgements<a name = "thanks"></a>